Take-off warning system: Overview

 (2) Action is taken by the pilot to abandon the takeoff roll.

 (b) The means used to activate the system must function properly for all authorized takeoff power settings and procedures and throughout the ranges of takeoff weights, altitudes, and temperatures for which certification is requested.

 TOWS is designed to sound a warning for numerous other dangerous errors in the take-off configuration, such as the flaps and slats not being extended when the throttles are opened while the aircraft is on the ground.
 The alert is typically in the form of an audible warning horn accompanied by a voice message that indicates the nature of the configuration error.

+History

+Early systems simply indicated if the landing gear were not down and locked in position.
+This was followed by the addition of a warning as to the position of the cowl flaps.

+Takeoff warning systems were in use on Boeing 707s as early as 1968.